- Rigby Porcelain Veneers offer one of the most life-like cosmetic fixes for your smiles.

 You might be surprised to learn that while a large portion of every tooth is composed of dental enamel, teeth are not solid enamel.
 The enamel component of a tooth is actually just an outer encasement.
 The hard tooth tissue that lies underneath a tooth’s enamel layer is termed “dentin.”

 One property of tooth enamel is that it’s translucent, while the underlaying dentin is opaque.
-How light plays off these layers naturally is mimicked with Porcelain Veneers.
+How light plays off these layers naturally is mimicked with our Rigby Porcelain Veneers.
 Light is absorbed through the glassy veneer layer, and reflected back from the dentin layer.
 This is what gives teeth its shiny luster.

 This natural sheen is what truly sets Porcelain Veneers apart from other dental bonding procedures.
 What this boils down to is not only will your new smile be straight, bright, and white; it will have a natural instinctive glow.